 The Farm-to-Food Pantry Program partnered with UlsterCorps volunteers to “glean” or harvest produce left in farm fields during, or at the end of, the growing season.
 Crops gleaned included apples, broccoli, greens, blueberries, and more.

 In order to extend the growing season and to make local products available throughout the year, RVGA processed local items such as tomatoes into tomato sauce, apples into apple sauce, and froze broccoli, corn, peppers, blueberries, and more.
-This was made possible by partnering with Community Action, Rondout Valley Central School District, and Ulster ARC to utilize their kitchen and freezer spaces.
+This was made possible by partnering with Ulster County Community Action and the Hudson Valley Farm Hub.

 A total of 196,900 pounds of fresh, processed, and frozen local produce was distributed to 61 food pantries, shelters, and community meal programs in 2020, which was an increase of 46% from 2019.
 Additional frozen items continued to be distributed throughout the winter months.
-Since inception in 2009, the RVGA Farm to Food Pantry program joined by Family of Woodstock and UlsterCorps volunteers has collected and distributed over 290,000 pounds of locally grown produce to those in need in our community.
+Since inception in 2009, the RVGA Farm to Food Pantry program joined by Family of Woodstock and UlsterCorps volunteers has collected and distributed over 904,900 pounds of locally-grown produce to those in need in our community.